Substra/substra-frontend/README.md

 ## Microsoft Clarity

-In order to use microsoft clarity, you need to have a clarity ID that you can then use as such.
+In order to use Microsoft clarity, you need to have a clarity ID that you can then use as such.

 Locally: